autobib/nucleo-picker/USAGE.md

 - `\\` and `\a` match, respectively, literal `\\` and `\a`.
 - The query `fo\$ ^bar` means that we match for strings which contain `fo$` (or similar), and which begin with the exact string `bar`.

-The query syntax is also documented in the [nucleo-matcher](https://docs.rs/nucleo-matcher/latest/nucleo_matcher/pattern/enum.AtomKind.html) crate.

 ## Keyboard shortcuts
 Generally speaking, we attempt to follow the bash-like or vim-like keyboard shortcut conventions.